 We need to fix that, and transition fixing between 2 images will assist.

 - Don’t drag the slider at this moment.
 Then hit “Alt” in Windows or “Option” in Mac and hold it for a while.

 - Holding the key, go back to the slider option and drag it to the left.
 Thus, the slider will split into 2 portions.

 - And using 2 separate sliders, you can drag these 2 options independently.
 You can release a finger from the “Alt” or “Options” key.

-Note: While you do this, keep close eyes on the changes.
-Because adjusting more may create an issue on the quality of the image.
+Note: While you do this, keep a close eye on the changes.
+Because adjusting more may create an issue with the quality of the image.